 “Tom Carney was a beautiful man,” says Peg.

 As we pay tribute this Veterans’ Day, let us not only remember the service of all veterans, but let us remember the men and women who love deeply, who impact our world and who live on through the stories we tell.

 Lt.
-Gen. Thomas P. Carney ’59 will be buried at Arlington National Cemetery on December 11, 2019.
+Gen. Thomas P. Carney ’59 was buried at Arlington National Cemetery on December 11, 2019.
 He was named a Distinguished Alumnus and will be honored posthumously in 2021.